st9007a/git-task/README.md

 ## Description

-A game to learning how to use git
+A game to learn how to use git

 ## Getting Started